khast3x/h8mail/README.md

 ##  :tangerine: Features

 * :mag_right: Email pattern matching (reg exp), useful for reading from other tool outputs
-* :dizzy: Loosey patterns for local searchs ("john.smith", "evilcorp")
+* :dizzy: Loosey patterns for local searchs ("john.smith", "evilcorp") :new:
 * :package: Painless install.
-Available through `pip`, only requires `requests`
+Available through `pip`, only requires `requests` :new:
 * :whale: Small and fast Alpine Dockerfile available
-* :white_check_mark: CLI or Bulk file-reading for targeting
+* :white_check_mark: CLI or Bulk file-reading for targeting :new:
 * :memo: Output to CSV file
 * :muscle: Compatible with the "Breach Compilation" torrent scripts
-* :house: Search .txt and .gz files locally using multiprocessing
+* :house: Search .txt and .gz files locally using multiprocessing :new:
-  * :cyclone: Compatible with "Collection#1-X"
+  * :cyclone: Compatible with "Collection#1"
 * :fire: Get related emails
-* :dragon_face: Chase and target related emails in ongoing search
+* :dragon_face: Chase and target related emails in ongoing search :new:
 * :crown: Supports premium lookup services for advanced users
 * :books: Regroup breach results for all targets and methods
 * :rainbow: Delicious colors